onehashai/onehash-connect/help/scim.md

     section.
     The valid values are: **owner**, **administrator**, **moderator**, **member**, **guest**.

-1. Now that the integration is ready to manage Zulip user accounts, **assign** users to the SCIM app.
+1. Now that the integration is ready to manage OneHash Connect user accounts, **assign** users to the SCIM app.
-     * When you assign a user, Okta will check if the account exists in your Zulip organization.
+     * When you assign a user, Okta will check if the account exists in your OneHash Connect organization.
 If it doesn't, the account will be created.
-     * Changes to the user's email or name in Okta will automatically cause the Zulip account to be updated accordingly.
+     * Changes to the user's email or name in Okta will automatically cause the OneHash Connect account to be updated accordingly.
-     * Unassigning a user from the app will deactivate their Zulip account.
+     * Unassigning a user from the app will deactivate their OneHash Connect account.

 {end_tabs}